 The supercar is mechanically identical to the F12, but the Berlinetta isn’t exactly a Fiat Panda to begin with.
 Its 6.2-liter V12 churns out 740 glorious hp, enough to propel the car to 60 mph in only 3.1 seconds.
 The ultra rare flag-waver harks back to Ferrari’s bespoke past, as the company built several region-specific sports cars in the 1950s and 1960s.

 Purpose-built track cars seem to be all the rage these days, and Aston Martin recently jumped on the bandwagon in a big way.
 The Vulcan isn’t legal on the road — hence its honorable mention status — but if you happened to snag one of the 24 examples made, you’re very lucky indeed.

 The Vulcan may look like a spaceship, but it’s actually a tribute to old-school analog feel.
 Instead of a high-tech hybrid system, it relies on the pure grunt of a naturally aspirated 7.0-liter V12.
-That massive engine produces over 800 hp, which is sent to the rear wheels through a six-speed sequential gearbox.
+That massive engine produces over 800 hp, an output it sends to the rear wheels through a six-speed sequential gearbox.

 The car itself is built around a carbon-fiber monocoque, ensuring those 800 horses don’t have much to push around.
 In fact, Aston claims the Vulcan has a better power-to-weight ratio than some of its race cars.
 And if that isn’t hardcore enough, Aston required owners to train in a Vantage GT4 racer and a One-77 before stepping into their Vulcans.
 Now that’s serious performance.